Race Across the Great Divide

 The 1970s was the high-water mark for Australian motorcycle racing.
 It was the decade that eventually made grand prix team bosses look at Aussie riders as must-haves rather than could-haves.
 'Race Across The Great Divide' reveals what changed their minds.

-Race Across The Great Divide
+Title: Race Across The Great Divide

 Page Extent: 325